On algebraic central division algebras over Henselian fields of finite absolute Brauer $p$-dimensions and residually arithmetic type: Statements of the main results

 Here is an overview of the rest of this paper.
 Section 4 includes preliminaries on Henselian fields used in the sequel.
-It also shows that a Henselian field $(K, v)$ satisfies the condition abrd$_{p}(K) < \infty $, for some $p \in \mathbb{P}$ not equal to char$(\widehat K)$, if and only if abrd$_{p}(\widehat K) < \infty $ and the subgroup $pv(K)$ of the value group $v(K)$ is of finite index.
-When $(K, v)$ is maximally complete with char$(K) = q > 0$, we prove in addition that abrd$_{q}(K) < \infty $ if and only if $K$ is virtually perfect.
-These results fully characterize generalized formal power series fields (and, more generally, maximally complete equicharacteristic fields, see \cite{Ka}, page~320, and \cite{Ef}, Theorem~18.4.1) of finite absolute Brauer $p$-dimensions, for all $p \in \mathbb{P}$, and so prove their admissibility by Proposition \ref{prop2.1}.
-Section 5 presents the main ring-theoretic and Galois cohomological ingredients of the proofs of Lemma \ref{lemm3.3} and our main results.
-Most of them have been extracted from \cite{Ch3}, wherefore, they are stated here without proof.
-As noted above, we also show in Section~5 how to deduce Theorems \ref{theo3.1} and \ref{theo3.2} from Lemma \ref{lemm3.3} by the method of proving \cite{Ch3}, Theorem~4.1.
-In Section 6 we prove that Henselian fields $(K, v)$ with char$(K) = q > 0$ satisfy abrd$_{q}(K(q)) = 0$, and so do HDV-fields of residual characteristic $q$.
-Section 7 collects valuation-theoretic ingredients of the proof of Lemma \ref{lemm3.3}; these include a tame version of the noted lemma, stated as Lemma \ref{lemm7.6}.
-Sections~8 and 9 are devoted to the proof of Lemma \ref{lemm3.3}, which is done by adapting to Henselian fields the method of proving \cite{Ch3}, Lemma~8.3.
-Specifically, our proof relies on Lemmas \ref{lemm7.3} and \ref{lemm7.6}, as well as on results of Sections~5 and 6.
-In the setting of Theorem \ref{theo3.1}, when $m \ge 2$ and char$(K _{m}) = 0 < q$, we use Lemma \ref{lemm4.3} at a crucial point of the proof.
+We also state two lemmas and a corollary, proved in \cite[Sect.~4]{Ch5}, which fully characterize Henselian fields of residual characteristic zero as well as $m$-local fields, and maximally complete equicharacteristic fields (with an emphasis on generalized formal power series fields) of finite absolute Brauer $p$-dimensions, for all $p \in \mathbb{P}$; these fields turn out to be virtually perfect, whence, admissible by Proposition \ref{prop2.1}.
+Section 5 contains lemmas providing Galois-theoretic and ring-theoretic ingredients of the proofs of Lemma \ref{lemm3.3} and our main results.
+Most of them are stated here without proofs, since they have been extracted from \cite{Ch2}.
+These lemmas allow to borrow ideas from (and use results of) the theory of Artinian central simple algebras in our considerations; in the first place, to show that Theorems \ref{theo3.1} and \ref{theo3.2} can be deduced from Lemma \ref{lemm3.3}, by the method of proving \cite[Theorem~4.1]{Ch2}.
+As to the idea to take Lemma \ref{lemm3.3} as a key point in the proof of our main results, it comes from Lemmas \ref{lemm4.3} and \ref{lemm6.3}; by the latter lemma, Henselian fields $(K, v)$ with char$(K) = q > 0$ satisfy abrd$_{q}(K(q)) = 0$, and so do Henselian discrete valued (abbr., HDV) fields of residual characteristic $q$.
+It is also proved in Section 6 that, in the setting of Theorem \ref{theo3.1} or \ref{theo3.2}, dim$(K _{\rm sol}) \le 1$ (see Lemmas \ref{lemm6.4} and \ref{lemm6.5}), which allows to use in our proof results of Section 5.
+Section 7 collects valuation-theoretic ingredients of the proof of Lemma \ref{lemm3.3}, including its tame version, stated as Lemma \ref{lemm7.6}.
+Finally, we prove Lemma \ref{lemm3.3}.
+This is done in Sections 8 and 9, by adapting to Henselian fields the method of proving \cite[Lemma~8.3]{Ch2} so as to make it possible to apply Lemma \ref{lemm2.2}.
+Also, we rely on Lemmas \ref{lemm7.3}, \ref{lemm7.4}, \ref{lemm7.6}, and on lemmas considered in the preceding three sections.